Lisbon based artist. Decoding the conceptual and the physical body.

 Body lab is the discipline that she created to help her with the creative process where she analyses the anatomy and the constitution of an emotional matter and it processes them in an atomic way resulting in certain patterns, dances, logics, rhythms and harmonies.

 Branca has been presenting the outcome of this process in diverse supports like drawing, painting, sculpture, body sculpture and video.

 She then devoted herself exclusively to her first drawing projects Hoi Polloi, Vulto, ID, Animalia and her soon to be shown Humana sculptures.
 After a year, she was invited by the portuguese fado singer Carminho to create sensorial artistic videos from Branca series “Kinesthesia” to be projected on stage during Carminho’s concerts in Portugal and Brazil.
 This year, 2018, Branca presented her first individual exhibition as an artist “Endogenous” at Artroom in Lisbon, Portugal.
-She is now working on a sculpture for BomPorto Hotels from her sculptures series “Lamina” to be part of The Vintage Hotel in Lisbon and preparing her next individual exhibition in May 2019 at Espaço Cultural das Mercês in Lisbon.
+Cuvier “Lamina” sculpture was chosen by BomPorto Hotels to be part of The Vintage Hotel in Lisbon and she is preparing her next individual exhibition in May 2019 at Espaço Cultural das Mercês in Lisbon.
 Branca is living in Lisbon with her photographer husband Francisco Nogueira and two children.

 2007 - Nominated with “White Faith” at Sieraad Fair 2007 in Amsterdam and selected by New Traditional Jewellery 2007 to exhibit it at CODA Museum in Apeldoorn.

 2012 - Wins the Fundação Serralves POPs 2012 prize (Original Portuguese Products) with the Vectory collection.

 2008/2009 - Collaboration with the execution of jewellery necklaces for Lidija Kolovrat.